Study suggests later maternal age for a woman’s last child may indicate greater longevity; experts say late pregnancy brings more risks for the unborn

 If left untreated and unmanaged, chronic health conditions can contribute to more problems; however, the age of the mom also matters.
 A woman’s eggs are formed when she is developing as a baby in her mother’s uterus.
 She is born with all the eggs she will ever have.
 New eggs do not develop.
 The eggs age along with the woman, so with many women, eggs fertilized at age 37 are more likely to have suffered age-related degradation than those fertilized at age 27.
 To an extent, her lifelong health habits do play a role in the health of her eggs.

 Physician Ahmed I. Ahmed is an assistant professor with University of Rochester and is board-certified in both clinical genetics and genomics and obstetrics and gynecology.
 He works with at-risk pregnant women.
 He said that a major risk of later conception is “having a baby with a chromosomal abnormality, mainly Down Syndrome, trisomy 13 and trisomy18.
 The higher the age, the higher the risk.”
+More about gynecology is explained here

 According to the National Institutes of Health (NIH), most children with trisomy 13 die before their first month of life and survivors commonly experience lifelong disabilities and complications, including breathing issues, deafness, feeding problems, heart failure, seizures and vision problems.
 Those surviving infancy may also have intellectual disabilities and developmental delays and higher risk for cancer.
 The NIH describes trisomy 18 as a chromosome disorder that can cause a hole in the heart, wasting syndrome, permanent flexion of the finger and cognitive impairment.